 - “Permanent aisles and passageways should be appropriately marked” –Standard and materials handling and storage (39 CFR 1910/176)

 - Floor marking lines should be at least 2’ wide for maximum visibility

 - Aisles should be at least 4’ wide.
 Or at least 3’ wider than the largest piece of equipment used in the aisle.

-- OSHA allows facilities with unusual surfaces (dirt floors) to use flags traffic cones, barrels and other similar methods, granted that the employees are trained on the system being used.
+- According to OSHA, facilities with unusual surfaces (dirt floors) are allowed to use flags traffic cones, barrels and other similar methods, granted that the employees are trained on the system being used.

 - Add floor markings around electrical equipment